 1. Set goals beforehand/Have a clear objective

-Is your Gamified Marketing Campaign designed for the purpose of educating clients on a new product or service?
-Creating hype around the brand?
-Selling more units of a product or simply creating awareness?
+Gamified Marketing Campaigns can be designed for many purposes, whether they be for educating clients on a new product or service, developing brand awareness, selling more units of a product or simply lead generation.
 Having one clear priority helps give the campaign direction.

 2. Know what success looks like through setting KPIs

-KPIs or Key Performance Indicators are exactly what they sound like, by setting KPIs in place before your Gamification Campaign goes live, you have created parameters and a direction for the campaign to move in.
+KPIs (Key Performance Indicators) are exactly what they sound like, by setting KPIs in place before your Gamification Campaign goes live, you have created parameters and a direction for the campaign to move in.

 3. Confirm promotional budget

-Knowing how much money you’re willing to put into the promotional aspect of a Marketing Campaign not only helps you determine how wide of a net you’ll be casting but even where you choose to cast that net.
-Knowing this in advance to a live campaign means you won’t cast your net out too late either.
+Knowing how much money you’re willing to put into the promotional aspect of a digital marketing campaign not only helps you determine how wide of a net you’ll be casting but even where you choose to cast that net.
+Knowing this information in advance to a live campaign means you won’t cast your net too late either.

-Make sure when you are planning a Gamification Campaign that you allocate the right amount of your marketing budget towards both content quality and Promotional Ads.
+Make sure when you are planning a Gamification Campaign that you allocate the right amount of your marketing budget towards content quality, email marketing, marketing automation, and promotional ads.

-You may find that you were planning on simply promoting the campaign via your companies own Instagram or Facebook accounts which is strongly recommended, although purchasing promotional ads allows for your campaign’s reach to go further and create new user connections.
+You may find that you were planning on simply promoting the campaign via your companies own Instagram or Facebook accounts as a form of integrated marketing, which is strongly recommended.
+Yet, purchasing promotional ads allows for your campaign’s reach to go further and create new user connections.

 4. Know your target audience

-The user experience is the foundation of effective marketing, however some brands get so caught up in their own message that the forget to tap into who their audience is and where their interests lie.
+The user experience is the foundation of effective marketing, however, some brands get so caught up in their own message that they forget to tap into who their audience is and where their interests lie.
 Once you can identify your target audience it becomes inherently easier to build a campaign around that information.

 5. Determine incentives and rewards